AndreiB123/adces-pwa-presentation/README.md

 ## About
 2 Hours Workshop about PWA + Live demo

-Developend a food order progressive web application, deployed on Firebase.
+Developed a food order progressive web application, deployed on Firebase.

 ### Technologies
 * [React] - A JavaScript library for building user interfaces